-Version #1 – Seamless
+Version 1 – Seamless

 VIDEO

-1. CUT OUT THE PATTERN
+1. CUT THE PATTERN

-Drill the various 3 mm diameter holes using a mallet and a round punch.
+Punch the various 3 mm diameter holes using a mallet and a round punch.

 Then cut out the entire piece following the outline.